Drum-Taps: Publishing process

-By June 23, 1864, Whitman was on the verge of a mental breakdown, and grew so ill from his hospital work that he was forced to retire to his home in Brooklyn.
-He declared himself "gradually alleviated, until now I go about pretty much the same as usual" on July 24 and dedicated himself to publishing.
+By June 23, 1864, Whitman was on the verge of a mental breakdown and grew so ill from his hospital work that he was forced to retire to his home in Brooklyn.
+On July 24, he declared himself "gradually alleviated, until now I go about pretty much the same as usual", and he dedicated himself to publishing.
 "I intend to move heaven & earth to publish my Drum-Taps as soon as I am able to go around", Whitman told his friend and associate William O'Connor.

-It was Whitman's perception that his past works had been so highly controversial that he had now scared off any legitimate publishers from wanting to buy his poetry.
-Whitman explained to O’Connor, “I shall probably try to bring it out myself, stereotype it, & print an edition of 500 – I could sell that number by my own exertions in Brooklyn and New York in three weeks."
-O'Connor was concerned that a privately published book would not be available to a large scale.
-It was his desire to have this book cement Whitman's fame.
-He was going to have to wait for this however.
+Whitman feared that his previous works had been so controversial that he had scared off legitimate publishers from publishing his poetry.
+Whitman explained to O'Connor, "I shall probably try to bring it out myself, stereotype it, & print an edition of 500 — I could sell that number by my own exertions in Brooklyn and New York in three weeks."
+O'Connor was concerned that a privately published book would not be widely available.
+He hoped that this book would cement Whitman's fame, but he was going to have to wait for this.

-Whitman's dedication to the hospital remained true; he would return to Washington as soon as he was physically fit.
+Whitman remained dedicated to working in the hospitals, and he returned to Washington as soon as he was physically fit.

-Months later, on March 6, 1865, he received a letter from his mother explaining that his brother George, who had survived the poor conditions experienced at many prisoner of war camps, had been released and was now going home to Brooklyn on medical leave.
-Walt went home not only so he could see his brother, but he also felt with the way the war was progressing so well now for the Union, this was the perfect time to publish his book.
-He was only able to gain minimal momentum however after receiving some money from the government.
+Months later, on March 6, 1865, he received a letter from his mother explaining that his brother George, who had survived the poor conditions experienced at many prisoner of war camps, had been released and was now coming home to Brooklyn on medical leave.
+Walt went home not only to see his brother, but because he thought that the war was progressing so well for the Union that it was the perfect time to publish his book.

 Whitman signed a contract with printer Peter Eckler to produce five hundred copies of Drum-Taps.
-Publishing proceeded smoothly until the morning of April 15, 1865, when the newspapers told the story of the assassination of President Lincoln.
-Like the rest of the country, Whitman was deeply saddened by his passing.
-Over the following months he would split time between Brooklyn and the capital while also adding several additions to his compilation of poems.
+Publishing proceeded smoothly until the morning of April 15, 1865, when Abraham Lincoln's death was reported.
+Whitman was deeply saddened by his passing.
+Over the following months he would divide his time between Brooklyn and the capital while also adding to his compilation of poems.
 His poem "When Lilacs Last in the Dooryard Bloom'd" was extremely popular.
-It was this success (Roy Morris Jr. later wrote that this would be the final success of his career) that finally led to the publication of Drum-Taps, along with a 24-page insert called Sequel to Drum-Taps, on October 28, 1865.
+It was this success — Roy Morris Jr. later wrote that this would be the final success of his career — that finally led to the publication of Drum-Taps, along with a 24-page insert called Sequel to Drum-Taps, on October 28, 1865.